Otus-DevOps-2018-09/revard_infra/README.md

 5 directories, 3 files
 ```
 ### Create enviroments
-Make env dirs (stage and prod) and config in it.
+Make env dirs (stage and prod) and config files in it.
 Go to ech dir end run
 ```
 $ terraform init